10 Best Budget Impact Drivers under $100 – Reviews 2023

 10. Skil ID572702 Hex Cordless Impact Driver

 However, this impact driver has more than its fair share of downsides.
-It does not have enough power to handle medium to heavy-duty applications, it runs out of charge fast, and is significantly heavier than most impact drivers.
+It does not have enough power to handle medium to heavy-duty applications, runs out of charge fast, and is significantly heavier than most impact drivers.

 As mentioned, cheaper tools tend to be poorer in quality.
 Therefore, when looking for a budget impact driver, it is crucial that you do your homework first.
 This will allow you to find the best tool for your budget.
 Consider the following factors when looking for a quality driver:

-The torque rating of an impact driver should be the first thing that you look at when evaluating a drill.
+The torque rating of an impact driver should be the first thing you look at when evaluating a drill.
 Torque is the amount of rotational force that a power tool can generate.
 Therefore, the higher its torque rating, the better an impact driver will be at its job.